MicrosoftDocs/appcenter-docs/docs/sdk/index.md

  Analytics        | 4.1 and later      | 16 and later
  Auth             | 4.1 and later      | 16 and later
  Crashes          | 4.1 and later      | 16 and later
+ Data             | 4.1 and later      | 16 and later
  Distribute       | 4.1 and later      | 16 and later
  Push             | 4.1 and later      | 16 and later